pauly7610/surge-streamer-backend/README.md

 # Surge Streamer Backend

 A backend system for predicting Uber surge pricing based on various factors like location, time, weather, and demand.

 ## Project Overview

 This project provides the backend infrastructure for the Surge Streamer application, offering data storage, authentication, and surge prediction algorithms.
-It connects to a Supabase database for persistent storage and user management.
+It connects to a Supabase database for persistent storage and user management, while implementing a sophisticated real-time data streaming architecture.

 ### Features